Club Policies & Course Rules

 Blue Shamrock Dress Code Policy

-Blue Shamrock is now operating as a public access, daily fee facility, but will operate with certain rules and regulations to maintain a facility for all our customers to be proud of and respect.
+Blue Shamrock is a public golf club operating as a daily fee facility, but will operate with certain rules and regulations to maintain a facility for all our customers to be proud of and respect.
 We have established the following dress code regulations that all our customers must follow:

 Golf Course & Cart Rules